Afzal Guru: Pakistan

-In April 2013, Pakistan President Asif Ali Zardari condemned the execution of Afzal Guru inside the Pakistan-controlled Kashmir region.
+In April 2013, Pakistan President Asif Ali Zardari condemned the execution of Afzal Guru inside the Pakistan occupied Kashmir.
 The President said, "The hanging of Afzal Guru through the abuse of judicial process has further aggravated and angered the people of Kashmir."

 Political parties

-Most political parties with exception of Kashmiri politicians welcomed the move by the Government of India.
+Most political parties with exception of Kashmiri muslim politicians welcomed the move by the Government of India.
 The BJP stated that it was a correct move albeit very late.
 It also stated that the public opinion forced Afzal Guru's hanging.

-A leader from the Bharatiya Janata Party, then Chief Minister of Gujarat now Prime Minister Narendra Modi, tweeted "better late than never" after the news of Guru's execution by hanging had been announced.
+A leader from the Bharatiya Janata Party, who was then the Chief Minister of Gujarat, now Prime Minister Narendra Modi, tweeted "better late than never" after the news of Guru's execution by hanging had been announced.
 Modi had previously been critical of the government for delaying Guru's execution after the Supreme Court's final decision.

 Jammu and Kashmir People's Democratic Party spokesman Naeem Akhtar also criticised Guru's burial inside the prison complex in New Delhi, saying the body should have been given to his family in Kashmir.
 The All Parties Hurriyat Conference announced a four-day mourning on the death of Guru.
 The Prime Minister of Azad Kashmir, announced three-day mourning and the Kashmir flag waved at half mast.

 Jammu and Kashmir chief minister Omar Abdullah has been highly critical about Afzal Guru's hanging.
 He said the "biggest tragedy" of the execution was that he was not allowed to meet his family before he was hanged.
 He also suggested that the centre was "selective" in avenging attacks on symbols of democracy and backed the allegation that the legal process in the Parliament attack mastermind Afzal Guru's case was "flawed".

 Omar Abdullah's father, Former Chief Minister of Jammu and Kashmir, Union minister Farooq Abdullah said: "Afzal Guru’s mercy petition was put before the President.
 He rejected it.
 The matter is over."